 And more often than not, most cyclists enjoy riding their bikes when the weather is nice and sunny.

 This puts many of America’s 57 million cyclists at a higher risk for skin cancer.
-The more time you spend outdoors cycling, the greater risk of exposure to harmful ultraviolet radiation and sunburns.
+The more time you spend outdoors cycling, the greater your risk of exposure to harmful ultraviolet radiation and sunburns.

-Other Risks For Cyclist
+Other Risks For Cyclists

 When you ride your bicycle a lot, you have several strikes against you.
 Because many cyclists ride streets and roads near their homes, they think they’re not at risk.
 So they don’t put on sunblock.